125 Years of Global Infection Research

 The BNITM has had a chequered history: Founded during the colonial era and in the wake of the 1892 cholera epidemic, it is today an international centre for global infection research.
 Using state-of-the-art methods, we break pathogens down into their smallest building blocks, determine their functions, and search for starting points for new active substances.
 We study the interplay between tropical parasites, viruses, or bacteria and our immune system.
 In our high-security laboratory, we investigate hemorrhagic fever viruses such as Ebola, Marburg, Nipah, and Lassa viruses in order to find approaches for drugs and vaccines that diminish the terror these deadly viruses inspire.
 We want to understand how how infectious agents are transmitted and what will happen when climate change causes higher temperatures, longer heat waves and altered precipitation patterns.
 And we research how the insights gained can be put into practice.

-We warmly invite you to experience our diverse anniversary programme, which includes our public information events and an exhibition in the town hall foyer, the ECTMIH Scientific Congress, and a concert at the Elbphilharmonie.
+We warmly invite you to take a look back at our varied anniversary programme, including our public information events and an exhibition in the City Hall, the ECTMIH science congress and a concert in the Elbphilharmonie.

 Immerse yourself in the history of the BNITM here on our anniversary website and learn more about our vision for the future.
 Global infection research for all, but especially for neglected population groups in countries with limited resources – that is and always will be our mission.

-We look forward to celebrating this special anniversary with you.
+We are delighted to have been able to celebrate this special anniversary with you.

 Prof. Dr Jürgen May, Chairman of the Board of the Bernhard Nocht Institute for Tropical Medicine